KaiHotz/react-formik-ui/README.md

     <td>required</td>
     <td>boolean</td>
     <td>false</td>
-    <td>Sets the field as requierd, if label is passed, an * is added to the end of the label.
+    <td>Sets the field as requierd, if label is passed, an * is added to the end of the main label.
 Validation will only work if you pass the required() method in your yup validation schema</td>
   </tr>
   <tr>
     <td>disabled</td>